 We’re not talking about installing gym equipment in the staff room here (though that is a great idea!) – we’re talking about simple yet effective exercises that you can easily incorporate into your working day.
 For some of them, you don’t even have to leave your desk.

 But before we explore how, let’s take a quick look at the why.
 Here’s why it’s a great idea to introduce office fitness to your workplace:

 - Exercise is an integral part of any employee wellbeing program – A good employee wellbeing program will make your employees happier and more productive.
 It will improve relationships between staff and management, reduce staff retention, and generally make your workplace a more pleasant place to be.
-We recently investigated the wellbeing programs of some of the world’s most successful organisations.
+We recently investigated the wellbeing programs of some of the world’s most successful organizations.
 Almost all champions of a culture of regular exercise.

 - Less stress, more happiness – Stress is one of the biggest causes of unplanned absences in the workplace.
 And unplanned absences can cost your business dearly.
 But along with many other health benefits, regular exercise can significantly reduce stress levels.
 So encouraging employees to exercise more is a great way to manage stress in the workplace.

 - Fight a modern epidemic – You might have heard that sitting is the new smoking.
-It seems that sitting for more than six hours in a day can greatly increase your risk of early death.
+It seems that sitting for more than six hours a day can greatly increase your risk of early death.
 Most working days are eight hours long.
 An alarmist could argue that our office jobs are literally killing us.
 So what not stop the rot with some simple office exercises?

 Office exercises could make you and your team healthier, happier, and more productive – both in the workplace and in your lives outside of work.
 Sounds good!
 So now let’s take a look at how your office workout plan might work.

 First, we’ll explore five habits and routines you can build into your routine.
 Then we’ll look at five physical exercises that are perfect for the workplace.

 5 Easy Ways to Stay fit and Active at Work